-Red Hen Bakery makes this bread from their Cyrus Pringle dough with the addition of Figs and Anise.
-Sweet and flavorful, this is a real special treat.
+Red Hen Bakery makes this bread from their Cyrus Pringle dough and adds figs and anise.
+Sweet and flavorful, this is a special treat.

 Store this bread in a paper bag and keep at room temperature for best flavor and texture.
 Best enjoyed within a couple of days.